jcmuller/leeroy/README.md

 ### Installation

-You can download a leeroy.hpi from the downloads section and then copy it to `/var/lib/hudson/plugins/` on your Jenkins/Hudson server.
+You can download [leeroy.hpi](/downloads/jcmuller/leeroy/leeroy.hpi) from the downloads section and then copy it to `/var/lib/hudson/plugins/` on your Jenkins/Hudson server.

 Then either use the advanced tab of the plugin manager to upload the hpi file or